 With each passing year, data reports indicate audiences’ preferences for visual material.
 When presenting content, using visuals is a key presentation technique.
 The visual component can encompass different things.
 This could be a video, a slide deck, image carousel, or infographic.

 For slide decks to be more visual you want to use less text.
 Yes, that means moving away from bullet points.
 Instead, use images, graphs, or animation to support your main points.
-A common trend is to use a background image and overlay text.
+A common presentation technique is to use a background image and overlay text.

 You can use facial expressions and hand gestures to incorporate movement.
 Just don’t go overboard.
 Over exaggeration will become too distracting.
 Also, a mismatched visual will make you look out of touch or even insensitive.